 You need a great one.
 But setting up an intranet requires planning, design, building, maintenance, and iteration (especially if you want your workforce to truly find it useful in their day-to-day lives).
 Your ideal intranet should be designed to enhance work flows through easy, fast, and convenient connection to rich information, intuitive processes, and people.

-There are many elements of an ideal intranet.
-Here are three major functions to consider when building an intranet:
+Three major functions to consider when building an intranet

 Corporations are full of information “silos”.
 Onsite and remote team members are sitting on mountains of valuable business information that they can’t easily share.
 Creating an intranet that is optimised for employees helps break down these silos so that employees can easily discover new information – and each other.